Maslax681/Maslax681/README.md

 You can click the Preview link to take a look at your changes.
 --->
-wllo waxa laga raba is_badel iyo isku day inaad faaido
+wllo waxa laga raba is_badel iyo isku day inaad faaido YOU CAN USE IT BUT FOR THE RIGHT WAY